api3dao/api3-docs/docs/dapps/integration/api3-contracts.md

 [AggregatorV2V3Interface](/dapps/integration/aggregatorv2v3interface.md) is not exported from this package, since contracts using this interface must have already imported it from elsewhere.

 :::

+## Advanced Usage: Combining Data Feeds

+The `data-feed-proxy-combinators` repository offers modular smart contracts for creating customized data feeds.
+These can be formed by transforming and combining existing feeds, which is useful when a specific data feed is not available on the Api3 Market.
+See [here.](/dapps/integration/data-feed-proxy-combinators.md) for more details.